-In the WTCS this academic area is divided into three basic subdivisions:
+In the WTCS this academic area is divided into several subdivisions:

 Adult Secondary Education (ASE) refers to instruction at the 9.0 – 12.9 grade levels equivalent to academic courses and acceptable for credit toward high school completion approved by the Wisconsin Department of Public Instruction (DPI).
 ASE includes courses designed to assist learners in pursuit of a GED or high school equivalency diploma (HSED) as well as transition in postsecondary education.
 Use Aid Code 76 for Adult Secondary Education, Aid Code 77 for Developmental Education, and Aid Code 78 for Remedial Education.

 English Language Learning (ELL) refers to an instructional program designed to assist eligible adults who are English language learners achieve competence in reading , writing, speaking, and comprehension of the English language learners, and leads to attainment of a secondary school diploma or its equivalency, as well as transition to postsecondary education and training or employment.

 Correctional Education consists of both ABE/ELL and occupational skills education and training, and is often delivered in partnership between correctional institutions, technical colleges, and other partners.

 For more information on correctional education and re-entry programming contact Lendard Simpson, Education Director firstname.lastname@example.org